eddiethedean/sparkforge/QUICKSTART.md

 ## 📝 Notes

 - The warnings about "loopback address" and "native-hadoop library" are normal and can be ignored
-- Java 8, 11, or later versions all work with PySpark 3.4
+- Java 11 or later is required for PySpark 3.5
 - The virtual environment must be activated in each new terminal session
 - Tests use both real Spark and mock-spark for different test scenarios